 Linear chains break the moment you need:

-Once you add retry loops, review loops, or approval loops, you are no longer dealing with a strict DAG.
+Once you add retry loops, review loops, or approval loops, you're no longer dealing with a strict DAG.
 You're dealing with a state machine or a more general graph.
 LangGraph supports both.
 In the DAG route above, the triage node can fan out to specialists and every successful branch still converges on the formatter without cycling.

 The control flow is explicit.
 Given the same state and routing decisions, you can inspect why execution moved from one node to the next.
 That's much easier to debug than an open-ended conversation loop where an LLM silently decides the next speaker.